 Cultivation.
 It’s an agricultural term that refers to the active process of managing as many variables as possible to increase the chances of a healthy crop.
 That includes breaking up hard soil, fertilizing, watering, eliminating weeds and so on.

-In the business world, we know that sales and profit depends on how well you cultivate leads, growing them into sales and repeat customers.
+In the business world, we know that sales and profit depend on how well you cultivate leads, growing them into sales and repeat customers.
 Too much fertilizer kills, and so does too little.
-It’s tough to find the perfect balance between too much and too little when it comes to cultivating or nurturing these all-important contacts.
+It’s tough to find the perfect balance between too much and too little when it comes to cultivating or nurturing those all-important contacts.

 Our clients tell us that it’s far too common to lose sales because of the lack of contact after finding leads.
 What can you do to avoid those disheartening conversations with cold leads that end like this, “Sorry, I went with the other company because no one called me back.”

 How do you follow up contacts that express interest in your business, but aren’t ready to make a deal?